J.D. Davis Preview, Player Props: Giants vs. Rockies

-On Friday, J.D.
-Davis (.294 batting average in his past 10 games, with two doubles, a home run, three walks and four RBI) and the San Francisco Giants play the Colorado Rockies, whose starting pitcher will be Ty Blach.
-First pitch is at 10:15 PM ET.
+On Saturday, J.D.
+Davis (.500 slugging percentage in past 10 games, including two home runs) and the San Francisco Giants face the Colorado Rockies, whose starting pitcher will be Chase Anderson.
+First pitch is at 9:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Cubs.
+He hit a home run while going 1-for-5 in his previous game against the Rockies.

 J.D.
 Davis Game Info & Props vs. the Rockies